xinyitann/ESD/README.md

 API Key is stored in an environment variable in .env

 ## OneMap API
+API Key is stored in an environment variable in .env

-Access token expires every 3 days.
+### Access token expires every 3 days.
 To generate an access token:

 - Step 1: Sign up for a free account at https://developers.onemap.sg/register/
 - Step 2: Check your email inbox for a confirmation email.
 If it is not in the inbox, check your junk/spam folder.